FlaxEngine/FlaxDocs/manual/graphics/decals/decal.md

 ![Decal](media/decals.png)

 **Decal** is an actor type that projects and renders the material on top of the other objects.
-Decal uses a oriented bounding box to define its volume.
+A Decal uses an oriented bounding box to define its volume.

 ## Usage

-To learn how to setup and use the decal please see the dedicated tutorial: [How to create decal](create-decal.md).
+To learn how to setup and use the decal please see the dedicated tutorial: [How to create a decal](create-decal.md).

 ## Properties